-My cloudscapes were born from the move to New Zealand, of missing the landscapes of Australia and yet still loving what I found in New Zealand.
+Flowers have played a significant role in my art for many years, they are a way of delving into an unnaturally inflated view of beautiful small things.
+My cloudscapes were born from the move to New Zealand, of homesickness and missing the landscapes of Australia and yet still loving what I found in New Zealand.
 The sky and the way it connected places became a comforting link between my old and new homes, representing continuity despite the distance.

 News & Media